Use the Common Application

 All admitted students will be considered for merit-based scholarships; students who wish to be considered for need-based financial aid must submit the results of the Free Application for Federal Student Aid (FAFSA).
 Millsaps' FAFSA code is 002414.

-Transfer students who select this option should apply and submit all supporting documents by July 1 for the fall semester or December 1 for spring semester.
-Admission and scholarship notification will be mailed on a rolling basis as student application files come complete.
+Students applying to transfer should submit the application and all supporting documents by June 1 for the fall semester or December 1 for spring semester.
+Admissions and scholarship notification will be mailed on a rolling basis as student application files become complete.
 Students will have until two weeks after their notification of admission to pay their enrollment deposit indicating their commitment to attend Millsaps.

 |Application Deadlines||Notification Mailed|